Marxist feminism: Equal pay for equal labour

 Within the framework of Marxist Feminism, the unpaid labor of women serves as a tool of exploitation, disproportionately benefiting both men and the capitalist system as a whole.
 This exploitation takes many forms, such as household chores, caregiving, and emotional labor, creating an invisible yet necessary mechanism for the functioning of society.
 With this unpaid work, women reproduce the labor force, allowing their male counterparts and the capitalist economy to thrive.
 The very foundation of capitalism relies on this exploitation; without the continuous unrecognized burden of childcare and domestic responsibilities, many workers would be unable to endure the long shifts demanded by their jobs.
 As a result, the systemic undervaluing of women's contributions perpetuates economic inequality while ensuring that the capitalist system remains intact and operational.

 The Family

 Marxist Feminists see the family as a tool of capitalism, viewing capitalism as the key contributor to the oppression of women rather than men.
 This branch of feminism analyzes social and political structures to explain the institutional oppression of women rather than the individual level: the actions of men and women.

-Olivia Guy-Evans, MSc,[6] claims the family contributes to the oppression women in three distinct ways:
+Olivia Guy-Evans[6] claims the family contributes to the oppression women in three distinct ways: